Best Smoked Turkey Rub – Quick Facts

 - Prep: highly recommend patting the turkey dry and then add a drizzle of olive oil or softened butter before seasoning with this dry rub.

-- Marinade: we love pairing this dry rub with our Turkey Marinade or Turkey Injection – such a good combo!
+- Flavor Punch: add even more flavor by pairing this dry rub with our Turkey Marinade or Turkey Injection – such a good combo!

-- Pellet/Wood Chip: love using hickory or apple wood chips with smoked turkey recipes.
+- Pellet/Wood Chips: using either basic hickory wood chips or apple wood chips, for a subtle sweetness, work great for smoked turkey recipes.

 - Gravy: Don’t forget to collect the drippings and follow our tutorial on how to make smoked turkey gravy!